Frequently Asked Questions

 Students must complete the prerequisite courses listed above either as an undergraduate student or in the beginning of the graduate program.
 These courses cannot be used to meet the 33 semester-hour requirement for the MBA degree.
 Courses successfully completed with a minimum grade of C (2.0 on a 4.0 scale) in an undergraduate program are considered as sufficient preparation.
 Otherwise, the student must complete the foundation requirements with a minimum grade of B (3.0 on a 4.0 scale).

 Yes, currently the MBA Program offers concentrations in the areas listed below.
-A concentration shall include at least nine (9) credit hours.
+A concentration shall include at least nine (9) credit hours from elective courses.
 Completion of the concentration requires students to file a Plan of Study and complete courses from at least two academic departments.
+A concentration is not required to complete the MBA program.

 - Collaboration Science